Attempted assassination of Gerald Ford in San Francisco: Shooting

 San Francisco Police Capt.
 Timothy Hettrich grabbed Moore and wrestled the gun from her hand.
 Many other officers immediately joined in subduing Moore.
 In the meantime, the president's Secret Service team pushed Ford into his waiting limousine where the Secret Service and Donald Rumsfeld lay on top of him.
 The limousine raced to San Francisco International Airport (SFO) where Ford boarded Air Force One and, after being joined by the First Lady, flew back to Washington, D.C.

 Moore explained in a 2009 interview that her motive was to spark a violent revolution in order to bring change to America.

 Aftermath

 Sara Jane Moore

 Moore pleaded guilty to charges of attempted assassination on December 12, 1975.
-The following month, on January 15, 1976, she was sentenced to life imprisonment.
+The following month, on January 15, 1976, she was sentenced to life in prison.
 On December 31, 2007, at the age of 77, Moore was released on parole.
+She died on September 24, 2025.

 Oliver Sipple

 Oliver Sipple was commended at the scene by Secret Service and the San Francisco Police for his actions; the media portrayed him as a national hero.
 Three days after the assassination attempt in San Francisco, Sipple received a letter from President Ford praising him for his heroic actions.

 All of the media publicity about him was not without controversy, however.
 Upon realizing that Sipple was gay, the media began broadcasting this information.
 That became the first time that Sipple's parents and family found out that Sipple was homosexual, as he had been hiding it from them.
 After learning about his sexual orientation, much of his family, including his parents, disowned him, and were subsequently estranged from him, but later were reconciled.
 Sipple died in 1989.